 When the sun shines from a clear blue sky and the thermometer reaches a simmering 34 °C, there is not really much else to do than to get into the water as soon as possible.
 We are in the middle of Austria, more accurately by the river Traun in Upper Austria.
 Eight people, neoprene dressed and full of expectations are standing on a cliff about three metres above the river Traun, getting ready to jump.
 This is the spectacular start on a 1.5 hours snorkling trip in refreshing crystal-clear water.

 On a hot day like that, it’s rather refreshing to feel the 19 °C water leaking into the semidry, as we hit the water.
 The short walk down to the river from the dive centre and the subsequent 10-minute instructions from the tour guides, made everybody forget any hesitation about jumping off a cliff.
-When all the snorkelers have gotten their masks and snorkels in place, we follow the guides and head down the river.
-At the beginning, the river cuts its way through a canyon with natural waterfalls.
-The first stop is at a spring water source, where the water is drizzling out of the porous rock.
+When all the snorkelers have gotten their masks and snorkels in place, we jump into the river.
+At the beginning, the river cuts its way through a deep canyon with natural waterfalls.
+Naturally, the spring water source where the water is drizzling out of the porous rock, is our first stop.

 Last chance for refreshments, our guide exclaims, before taking a big slurp of the pristine spring water.